osennij-morok/big-nest-forum/README.md

 Every line of the .env file must have the format *VARIABLE_NAME=variable-value*.

+By default an account with username `admin` and password `1234` is registered with the role `owner`.
+You can use it for configuration via dashboard.

 # Building and running

 Build the backend separately.
 You can use my script: